aneuhold/cornhole-tracker/readme.md

       "playerId2": 8
     },
   ],
-  playerPositioning: {
+  "playerPositioning": {
-    is4PlayerGame: true,
+    "is4PlayerGame": true,
-    board1Players: [ // Array only exists if it is a 4 player game
+    "board1Players": [ // Array only exists if it is a 4 player game
       "playerId1",
       "playerId2",
-    ]
+    ],
-    board2Players: [ // Array only exists if it is a 4 player game
+    "board2Players": [ // Array only exists if it is a 4 player game
       "playerId3",
       "playerId4"
     ]
   },
-  owner: "ownerId"
+  "owner": "ownerId"
 }
 ```